Rick and Nicky

 The church should prioritize reaching unreached and unengaged people groups.

 There is a distinction between the ministries of “evangelism” and “missions”.
-Evangelism is the ministry of the local church of reaching more “people” (individuals) locally, and the global missions ministry of a church is focused on reaching more “peoples” (people groups) globally.
-Global missions should prioritize reaching unengaged and unreached peoples.
-Frontier missions that focus on the world’s peoples that are unreached (i.e. those with little or limited access to the gospel) and unengaged (i.e. those that lack church planting initiatives) should be a significant priority in global missions (Rom.
+Evangelism is the ministry of the local church of reaching more “people” (individuals) locally and the global missions ministry of a church is focused on reaching more “peoples” (people groups) globally.
+Global missions should prioritize reaching unreached and unengaged peoples.
+Frontier missions focused on the world’s peoples that are unreached and unengaged should be a significant priority in global missions (Rom.
 15:19-24).
-Missions among reached people is also important, but the reality of the vast imbalance of resources in global missions directed toward already reached people and/or neglecting unreached peoples of the world, should inform the churches global priorities.
+Missions among reached people is also important but the reality of the vast imbalance of resources in global missions directed toward already reached peoples, neglecting unreached peoples of the world should inform the churches’ global priorities.

 The Mission Motive